rundocs/jekyll-rtd-theme/README.md

 # Thang's Notes

-This page dedicates to my personal arbitrary notes and does not reflect any either community or third party rules.
+This page dedicates to my personal arbitrary notes and does not reflect either community or third party rules.

-In general, these notes are inevitable for some rare situations but helpless for almost others.
+These notes are improvised and inevitable for some rare situations but helpless for almost others.

 It's fun if you find something helpful here.
 In other cases, it isn't my business.